wulms/bidsconvertr/docs/_sources/md_files/usage_notes_advanced.md.txt

 <embed src="https://evoldyn.gitlab.io/evomics-2018/ref-sheets/R_strings.pdf" type="application/pdf" width="100%" height="400">

 Each regex set here should match to your data.
-If you encounter any problems just contact me via mail or via the issues in this repository.
+Contact me via email or the issues in this repository if you run across any troubles.

-These both functions should give you enough flexibility to clean up your filenames and modify your regular expression step by step.
+You should have enough freedom using these two routines to clean up your filenames and gradually change and improve your regular expression.

 ## Useful regular expressions

-The subject-ID is from the folder name.
-If no regular expression is used, the subject-ID remains unchanged.
+The input folder name serves as the subject-ID.
+In the absence of a regular expression, the subject-ID is unaltered.

 ### Regular expression: subject-ID

-These regular expression extracts the subject-ID from the input string.
-This can be used, if you had a clear defined naming convention for all your files.
+The subject-ID is extracted from the input string using this regular expression.
+If all of your files had a well established naming convention, you could use this.

 | subject-ID                   | regular expression             | described in words                            | output subject-ID |
 |------------------------------|--------------------------------|-----------------------------------------------|-------------------|